robisonsantos/evm/README.md

    If you want to install documentation along with erlang, specify the option **--with-docs**.
 You can later access documentation using `$ erl -man mnesia` for example.
 - **installed** (`$ evm installed`)
-    This will show all erlang versions installed by evm on your system.
+    This will show all the erlang versions installed by evm on your system.

 - **download** (`$ evm download <version>`)
     This will download the specified erlang version from <http://www.erlang.org/download.html>, then evm will store it in a cache directory for future installation.